shdown/luastatus/plugins/pipe/README.rst

     - ``cb``: function

-        The callback that will be called with a line produces by the spawned process each time it does so.
+        The callback that will be called with a line produced by the spawned process each time one is available.

     **(optional)**